Huggenguggen/cs3219-ay2425s1-project-g29/backend/user_management/README.md

 ## Env variables
 - Set the following environment variables in a `.env` file.
 - CRED_PATH which is the path to the credentials file.
-- You can get the credentials file from the firebase console.
+- You can get the credentials file from the firebase console under service accounts --> firebase admin sdk.

 ## Run the server
 - Follow the above